-The most widely produced green tea in Japan is Sencha.
-It’s characterized by its needle-shaped leaves, as pictured here.
-Sencha is a non-shade grown quintessential Japanese green tea produced throughout the year.
+The most widely produced green tea in Japan is sencha.
+It's characterized by its needle-shaped leaves, as pictured here.
+Sencha is a non-shade grown quintessential Japanese green tea made throughout the year.

 Sencha is the most popular tea in Japan.
-Much different than matcha, it is a leaf tea, plucked and processed throughout the first three harvest seasons of the year.
-The first and second flush sencha is considered the best, sweeter in taste and stronger in flavor than each subsequent flush.
+It is much different than matcha.
+Sencha is a leaf tea plucked and processed throughout the first three harvest seasons of the year.
+The first and second flush sencha is considered the best, being sweeter and more robust in flavor than each subsequent flush.

-The first flush, ichiban-cha or number one tea, is usually April to mid-May.
-The second flush, niban-cha, pickings are in June and the third are in July.
-If it’s picked in the fourth harvest of the year, around autumn, it’s called Bancha or “last tea”.
+The first flush, ichiban-cha or number one tea, is usually from April to mid-May.
+The second flush, niban-cha, pickings are in June, and the third is in July.
+If picked in the fourth harvest of the year, around autumn, it's called Bancha or "last tea."

 Unlike China or India, the specific tea estate or region is not named in the selling of sencha.
 Almost always, sencha tea is blended with the signature touch of each artisan, creating a unique brand for the tea company or shop.
 No matter the grade, all sencha is high in vitamin C.

 Genmaicha originated with the peasants who added roasted brown rice to bancha tea leaves to extend the tea infusion.
-The roasted rice gives the tea a rich nutty flavor.
+The roasted rice gives the genmaicha a rich nutty flavor.

 Shade-Grown Japanese Green Tea

 The Japanese discovered that shading the tea shrubs 10-20 days before harvesting changes the chemistry of the leaf, producing a different kind of tea.
 Shading reduces tannins which eliminate the astringent qualities in the leaf.
-This imparts a strong vegetal sweetness to the tea.
+The benefits of shading impart an intense vegetal sweetness to the tea.
 The shading also increases chlorophyll production in the leaves, increasing the caffeine, sugars, and flavanols.

 Another benefit to shading is that the reduction of photosynthesis increases the production of L-theanine, an amino acid found only in tea.
-L-theanine has a relaxing effect on the mind which balances out the stimulant effects of caffeine.
-This provides a relaxed but alert and focused state of mind.
+L-theanine has a relaxing effect on the mind, balancing out caffeine's stimulant effects.
+L-theanine provides a relaxed but alert and focused state of mind.
 Ingenious really.

 Kabuse cha is a shade-grown tea grown throughout Japan.
-It’s only shaded for about 10 days and is considered a shade grown sencha.
-It’s picked early, usually the first couple of pickings.
+It's only shaded for about ten days and is considered a shade-grown sencha.
+Kabuse cha is picked early, usually the first couple of pickings.